flash-oss/flash-developer-doc/payments/send-funds.md

 If it is an intermediate, please see [Instiutions](send-funds.md#institutions) instead.

 Please always send us the ultimate sender and recipient.
-If sending to yourself,  please provide your own details.
+If sending funds to yourself,  please provide your own details.
 See the schema in [Playground](https://api.uat.flash-payments.com.au/) for other recipient details options.

-If sending from yourself, there's an option to use your company's Flash account details as sender by default.
+If sending funds from yourself, there's an option to use your company's Flash account details as sender by default.
 Please consider the examples below.
 {% endhint %}

 ### Sender - `senderId` or `subClientId` , or neither <a href="#sender-senderid-or-subclientid-or-neither" id="sender-senderid-or-subclientid-or-neither"></a>